 9) The installer shall not install a BAIID on any vehicle that does not have an operable horn, but shall advise the BAIID permittee or MDDP offender to have the vehicle's horn repaired before installation can occur.

-k) Decertification of BAIID Providers.
-The Secretary may decertify a BAIID provider from providing BAIID services in Illinois.
-The Secretary shall provide written notification to the BAIID provider regarding any decertifying action.
+k) Suspension and Decertification of BAIID Providers.
+The Secretary may suspend or decertify a BAIID provider from providing BAIID services in Illinois.
+The Secretary shall provide written notification to the BAIID provider regarding any violation of this Section that may lead to suspension or decertification.
 The BAIID provider will be given a 30 day opportunity to come into compliance.
 The BAIID provider shall respond in writing to the Secretary regarding the course of corrective action.
-If the course of corrective action is deemed unacceptable by the Secretary, or if there are recurring instances of the same decertifying action following the corrective action, the Secretary may decertify the BAIID provider from providing services in Illinois or suspend the BAIID provider from performing any new installations for a period of 3 months.
-The following are considered actions warranting decertification:
+If the course of corrective action is deemed unacceptable by the Secretary, or if there are recurring instances of the violations that led to the notice following the corrective action, the Secretary may decertify the BAIID provider from providing services in Illinois or suspend the BAIID provider from performing any new installations for a period of 3 months.
+The following are considered actions warranting suspension or decertification:

 1) Failure to submit monitor reports in a timely manner, as provided in subsections (h)(9) and (h)(10).
 If the Secretary finds, through investigation, that the BAIID permittee or MDDP offender did take the vehicle with the installed BAIID to the BAIID provider, or sent the appropriate portion of the BAIID to the BAIID provider for a monitor report in a timely manner, a request for the monitor report shall be sent to the BAIID provider.
 If the information is not received within 30 days, the BAIID provider will be given a 3 month suspension from providing new installations in Illinois.
 Three occurrences within a 12 month period will result in decertification;